Hydroxer/Moderation/README.md

 ```
 3. Extract the zip into your Bot's Project Directory.

-4. Create a folder named **Cogs** in inside project file or inside your directory.
+4. Create a folder named **Cogs** inside project file or inside your directory.
 5. Add **Moderation.py** into your Cogs folder.
 6. Paste the code provided below in your main file (i.e. Main.py)